 Once the prototype is complete my intention is to announce a preorder program for the boards that will remain open for a limited period of time, similar in concept to a Kickstarter campaign.
 If I obtain sufficient sales within that timeframe I will proceed with manufacturing and notify you of an estimated shipping date.
 If insufficient orders are realized I will abandon manufacturing efforts and refund the purchase price.

 Project Status: ACTIVE

-One of the downsides to reverse engineering an existing product is that it is easy to become myopic with respect to design improvements.
-Much of the design work (and redesign work) I have done on this project has been the result of stepping back from the project and looking at it with a more objective eye.
+One of the downsides to reverse engineering a product is that it is easy to become myopic with respect to design improvements.
+Much of the design work on this project has been the result of stepping back and looking at it with a more objective eye.
 In the early days of my design effort the foray into expansion slots was one such example.
-More recently, I've researched AEC compliance and the development of suitable I/O interface protection to ensure the design is resilient in a challenging electrical environment.
+More recently, I've developed I/O interface protection to ensure the design is resilient in a challenging electrical environment.

 This change has produced several positive impacts:

-The overall design risk is reduced in that I can manufacture, assemble and test the baseboard separately from the MCU daughtercard.
-I can replace the MCU daughtercard with a "dumb" breakout board that allows me to validate the IO protection circuitry without putting the expensive MCU at risk, or forcing me to partially assemble the board, as would have been the case with the original monolithic design.
+The overall design risk has been reduced in that I can manufacture, assemble and test the baseboard separately from the MCUD.
+Furthermore, I can replace the MCUD with a "dumb" breakout board that allows me to validate the IO protection circuitry without putting the expensive MCU at risk, or forcing me to partially assemble the board, as would have been the case with the original monolithic design.

-Due to a simple lack of board area the IO protection components were previously crammed onto the baseboard in ways I knew might cause signal integrity issues but now I have enough room to fan them out in the way I originally envisioned.
+Due to a simple lack of board area the IO protection components were previously crammed onto the baseboard in ways I knew might cause signal integrity issues but the additional room has allowed me to fan the components out in the way I originally envisioned.